- Course search

 Now you can find out more about how the University can improve your future at our Progress to Postgrad student event from 4-6pm on Thursday 2 March at our Kedleston Road site.

-Vice-Chancellor Professor Kath Mitchell, current postgraduate students and academics will talk about the courses on offer as well as fees, funding, research and facilities.
+Current postgraduate students and lecturers will talk about the courses on offer as well as fees, funding, research and facilities.

 “I chose to study at Derby because I had studied my undergraduate degree there, so I knew they had fantastic facilities for me to use,” said Stacey Camilleri, who completed her PGCE Post-14 as a postgrad student.